babel-utils/babel-plugin-tester/README.md

 Use this to provide your own fixture output file extension.
-Including the leading period is optional; that is: if you want `output.jsx`, `fixtureOutputExt` can be set to either `jsx` or `.jsx`.
+Including the leading period is optional; that is: if you want `output.jsx`, `fixtureOutputExt` can be set to either `"jsx"` or `".jsx"`.
+If omitted, the [input fixture][54]'s file extension will be used instead.

 This is particularly useful if you are testing TypeScript input.
-If omitted, the fixture's input file extension will be used instead.

 #### `tests`